paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-028-trade-facilitation-and-trade-enforcement.md

 ### Statutory Notes

 #### References in Text
 The Tariff Act of 1930, referred to in subsec. (a)(1)(A), is act June 17, 1930, ch.
 497, 46 Stat.
-590. Subtitles A and B of title VII of the Act are classified generally to parts I and II (§ 1671 et seq. and 1673 et seq.), respectively, of subtitle IV of chapter 4 of this title.
+590. Subtitles A and B of title VII of the Act are classified generally to parts I (§ 1671 et seq.) and II (§ 1673 et seq.), respectively, of subtitle IV of chapter 4 of this title.
 For complete classification of this Act to the Code, see [section 1654 of this title](./chapter-004-tariff-act-of-1930.md#section-1654) and Tables.

 <a id="section-4321"></a>